BLUEBERRY CAKE

 1/4 tsp nutmeg

 2. Sift 2 cups of flour with baking powder.
 In a separate bowl, gently toss blueberries with remaining 2 tablespoons flour.
 Set aside.
+(I have used 2 cups of self-raising flour for the cake batter with good results).

 3. With electric mixer at medium speed (or with a spoon), cream butter until light.
 Gradually add 1 cup sugar, beating until fluffy.